 WHO WE ARE

 Over the years, we have changed our logo from simple to the image below.
-As an LGBTIQ organization, we want to be as inclusive as we can while maintaining our own identity.
-We believe that in order to build a strong future we need to remember and hopefully learn from the past.
-We hope to impress onto the present and future generations that cultures, customs, and beliefs are important to a lot of us.
-Being different is what makes us all US!
-We don't need to agree but we should try to understand and respect the decisions of others.
-Giving respect is important and that respect is EARNED!
+As an LGBTQ2SIA+ organization, we want to be as inclusive as we can while maintaining our own identity.
+We believe in order to build a strong future we need to learn from the past, take care of the present, and teach our future that together we are stronger.
+Teach them that our cultures, customs, and beliefs are important and being different is what makes us...US!
+We don't need to agree but we should learn to understand and respect the choices and rights of others.
+Be someone that IS the difference in someone's life!

-The symbols surrounding PGVC , the volleyball, and Portland means that we will stand strong (spearheads) to protect (shark teeth in lauhala mat) our PGVC volleyball family (lauhala mat) and the bonds (knotted rope) we have built, in the City of Roses.
+The symbols surrounding PGVC , the volleyball, and Portland means that we will stand strong (spearheads) to protect (shark teeth in lauhala mat) our PGVC volleyball 'OHANA (lauhala mat) and the bonds (knotted rope) we have built, in AND around the City of Roses.
 We live in such a crazy and chaotic world but bringing people together from all over and of all lifestyles, playing and supporting a sport we LOVE, and most importantly creating amazing lifelong memories will always be important and will always bring us happiness.

-In an nutshell, here at PGVC "Friends (crossed arrows) and Volleyball is ULTIMATE HAPPINESS (Thunderbird)"!!
+ABOVE ALL ELSE, here at PGVC "Friends (crossed arrows) and Volleyball is ULTIMATE HAPPINESS (Thunderbird)"!!

 More than volleyball, our members have been good will ambassadors at many International Tournaments since 1991, helping to educate and promote acceptance so that those that follow can be free to be who or what they want to be without fear.